Radarr/Radarr/.github/ISSUE_TEMPLATE.md

 ## Support / Questions

 Please use https://discord.gg/8Y7rDc9 for support.
-Support requests or questions will be redirected to the forums and the issue will be closed.
+Support requests or questions will be redirected to discord and the issue will be closed.

 <!--
 Remove if not opening a bug report